The Clydeside Distillery Access Guide

 There are accessible toilets on the ground and first floors.
 The ground floor toilet also features baby changing facilities.
 Both WCs are in a large room with plenty of space to manoeuvre a wheelchair.

 The door to the toilet is 36.25” or 927mm wide and opens towards you.
 If facing the door, the toilet is accessed from right-hand side.
 There are vertical grab rails to the right of the toilet and one horizontally positioned on the left.
 There are two vertical grab rails on either side of the sink.

 The cafe is on the ground floor, at the same level as the shop and all flooring is level.
 The flooring in the café is karndean.
 On arrival guests will be greeted and staff will always give table service.
 The tables are 28.75” or 730mm from the ground and 27.5” or 699mm wide.
 The space between tables is quite wide.

 The menu is freshly prepared using locally sourced, seasonal ingredients thus necessary adaptions to the menu can often be made.
-Further details on the menus can be found at: https://www.theclydeside.com/cafe
+See further details on the cafe menu here.

 We do not take bookings for tables in the cafe.
 Our everyday menu includes some vegetarian, vegan and gluten-free options.
 Drinks are served in glass as standard however we have plastic children’s cups as well as plastic stemmed cups for adults.
 For any guests who may have trouble reading the menus, we will soon be offering magnifying glasses or sheets to use on the menu.
 Our crockery is white.